MicrosoftDocs/Viva/Viva/insights/advanced/admin/import-org-data-first.md

 1. Create a certificate by following the instructions in this article: [Create a self-signed public certificate to authenticate your application](/azure/active-directory/develop/howto-create-self-signed-certificate)
 2. Send the generated certificate to the Microsoft 365 admin.

 That’s it for now.
-If you want to get a head start on your next steps, follow steps 1-3 in [Set up the connection to Viva Insights](#set-up-the-connection-to-viva-insights).
+If you want to get a head start on your next steps, follow the steps in [Set up the application](#set-up-the-application).